CyonixC/DSC-Zookeeper/internal/znode/README.md

 ## Custom Errors
 The znode package provides custom errors to allow error handling using errors.As or type checking.
+Alternatively print(err.Error()) to observe detailed error message.

 `InvalidRequestError`: When write request has an invalid type, can be thrown by `Check()` and `Write()`

 `VersionError`: When provided version does not match latest version locally, thrown during `Check()`

 `ExistsError`: When a znode exists when it should not (e.g. during create) or vice versa (e.g. reading/deleting/updating/missing parent)

+`InitError`: When attempting to use znodecache or watchcache without initialising them.
+Only checks for at least 1 initialisation.

 `CriticalError`: Only thrown when there is an error caused by a bug in this package, please inform Darren if encountered